DHkamp/micromath-factorial/README.md

 ### For Developers

-Run tests by simply calling
+Run tests by simply running

 ```
 npm test
 ```

-or you can build (uglify) for yourself by calling
+or you can build (uglify) for yourself by running

 ```
 npm run build